Credit Card Icon

 Medications are often the first step in treatment.
 Prescription eye drops, particularly prostaglandin analogs like latanoprost and beta-blockers such as timolol, are commonly used.
 These medications help by enhancing fluid drainage from your eye or reducing the production of aqueous humor, which lowers intraocular pressure (IOP).
 Recent studies have shown that bimatoprost, another prostaglandin analog, is particularly effective in reducing IOP compared to latanoprost and travoprost, especially at three and six months.
 However, it’s important to note that bimatoprost may lead to more noticeable lash growth than latanoprost.

 Laser Therapy is another option worth considering.
 Selective Laser Trabeculoplasty (SLT) is a minimally invasive procedure that has shown significant long-term success in lowering IOP.
 It works by improving fluid drainage through the trabecular meshwork.
-Recent data indicates that SLT can reduce the need for medications by nearly one per patient, achieving an overall success rate of about 46.15% at 12 months.
+Recent data indicates that SLT can reduce the need for medications by nearly one medication per patient, achieving an overall success rate of about 46.15% at 12 months.
 Many patients find the procedure well-tolerated, with only a 4.8% incidence of minor complications, reflecting its favorable safety profile.

 For those who do not achieve adequate IOP control with medications or laser therapy, surgical options may be necessary.
 Procedures like trabeculectomy create a new drainage pathway for fluid, while drainage devices can also be implanted.
 These interventions are typically considered when other treatments do not provide sufficient pressure reduction.